What's new in V-Ray 5 for SketchUp

-Previous News in V-Ray for SketchUp 3.6
+Previous News in V-Ray NEXT for SketchUp

 With new Viewport rendering, you can easily select and render multiple regions at once, and quickly blend between your V-Ray render and SketchUp model using +/- hotkeys to control opacity.